Mahnz/5G-SA-Infra/README.md

 ### Open5GS Container

-A sample configuration provided by Open5GS can be found in [open5gs-5gc.yml](open5gs/open5gs-5gc.yml), but it NOT a Standalone config.
-However, it is possible to select the configuration to use by setting `OPEN_5GS_CONFIG_FILE` variable like in the [open5gs.env](open5gs/open5gs.env) file.
+Open5GS provides the sample configuration [open5gs-5gc.yml](open5gs/open5gs-5gc.yml), which is NOT a Standalone config.
+However, it is possible to select a custom configuration to use by setting the env variable `OPEN_5GS_CONFIG_FILE` in [open5gs.env](open5gs/open5gs.env).

+The config here provided and set as default, i.e., [open5gs_SA.yml](configs/open5gs_SA.yml), is an actual Standalone configuration (disabled: MME, HSS, PCRF, SGWC, SWGU) that can be used as is.
+Refer to [docs](https://open5gs.org/open5gs/docs/guide/01-quickstart/) for more details.

-Moreover, the env file itself can be replaced by setting `OPEN_5GS_ENV_FILE` variable like in:
+Moreover, the env file itself can also be replaced by a custom one by setting the `OPEN_5GS_ENV_FILE` variable like in:

 ```sh
 OPEN_5GS_ENV_FILE=/my/open5gs.env docker compose -f docker-compose.yml up 5gc
 ```

-The following parameters can be set:
+The following parameters are available for customization:

 - **`MONGODB_IP`** (default: `127.0.0.1`) - This is the IP of the mongodb to use.
 127.0.0.1 is the mongodb that runs inside this container.
 - **`SUBSCRIBER_DB`** - This adds subscriber data for a single or multiple users to the Open5GS mongodb.
 It contains either: